-- 1) Students are expected to present themselves in a neat and clean appearance. - 2) AMT 147 students wear black T-shirts with the NCI logo. - 3) Long pants are required, no shorts or sweatpants.
-All shirts must have sleeves, i.e., no tank tops. - 4) Clothing with large tears or holes is not allowed; excessively loose or baggy clothing (i.e., sweatshirts) is not permitted. - 5) Closed Toe Shoes MUST BE worn at all times (breaks and lunches included). - 6) Clothing that exhibits obscene language or pictures are not permitted. - 7) No jewelry will be worn in the lab. - 8) Facial hair must be neat and trim, not to exceed 1" in length. - 9) Hair must be either trimmed to a suitable length or restrained in such a manner that it cannot be caught in machinery. - 10) Safety glasses / goggles must be worn in the lab and / or when working on projects. - 11) Any student who shows up for class not in compliance with the dress code or hygiene will be asked to leave and can return when proper attire and hygiene requirements have been met.
+- 1) Students are expected to present themselves in a neat and clean appearance. - 2) AMT 147 students must wear the approved NCI logo black T-shirts. - 3) Long pants are required, no shorts or sweatpants.
+All shirts must have sleeves, i.e., no tank tops. - 4) Clothing with large tears or holes is not allowed; excessively loose or baggy clothing (i.e., sweatshirts) is not permitted. - 5) Closed-toe shoes MUST BE worn at all times (breaks and lunches included). - 6) Clothing or tattoos that exhibit obscene language or pictures are not permitted. - 7) No jewelry will be worn in the lab. - 8) Facial hair must be neat and trim, not to exceed 1" in length. - 9) Hair must be either trimmed to a suitable length or restrained in such a manner that it cannot be caught in machinery. - 10) Safety glasses / goggles must be worn in the lab and / or when working on projects. - 11) Any student who shows up for class not in compliance with the dress code or hygiene will be asked to leave and can return when proper attire and hygiene requirements have been met.
 Make-up time will be charged for the time missed. - 12) The faculty and administration of NCI will determine whether a student is upholding the Institute image.